ikerurda/neovim/README.md

   })
 ];
 ```
-Then just add the package `customNeovim` to `home.pacages`
+Then just add the package `customNeovim` to `home.packages`

-c).
-Or you could leave the default configuration:
+3) Or leave the default configuration:
 ```
 home.packages = with pkgs; [ inputs.neovim.packages."x86_64-linux".default ];
 ```
-or
+4) Or:
 ```
 overlays = [
   neovim.overlays.default